pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Draw Line To Last Point
 Draw a line back to the spot where you left the route (only works if a single route is enabled).
 ### Off Track Alerts
-Trigger an alert when you leave the track by `Off Track Distance` (only works if a single route is enabled).
+Trigger an alert when you leave the track by `Off Track Distance`.
 ### Off Track Alerts Max Report Interval
 How often, in seconds, an alert should fire.
 Alerts will continue firing until you return to the planned route.
 ### Off Track Alerts Alert Type